 Scenery Extraordinaire On the Swiss Rail Express Routes

-are an "attraction" worth visiting.
+"attraction" worth visiting.
 They offer a unique experience that allows exceptional viewing of exceptional scenery.
-The time spent aboard the train and bus should not count as a negative to
+The time spent aboard the train and bus should not count as a negative to anyone.

 peaks and glaciers reach for the skies above the serene valleys.
 Switzerland has the largest proportion of glacial areas in the Alpine region, covering almost 3% of the country.